Mobile Search Menu

-Day of the Dead girl
+Day of the Dead Flowers, Meaning & History

 Day of the Dead (Día de los Muertos) is a holiday that is celebrated annually on Nov.
 1 and 2 to honor and remember those that have passed on.
 The holiday resembles All Saints Day and All Souls Day, which are celebrated after Halloween on the Christian calendar.